Drop-in clinic for London, Ont., students could serve as model for mental-health services

 A new drop-in after-hours counselling clinic for college and university students in London, Ont., could become a model of how postsecondary institutions can team up with community groups to expand mental-health services with limited funding.

 The temporary centre opened in mid-November and will run until Dec.
 14, operating three days a week between 5 and 9 p.m., on the campus of the University of Western Ontario, with affiliated clinics at Fanshawe College and King's University set to open later.
-Counselling is available through other campus services during the day, but the clinic offers later hours and a guarantee that students will be able to see someone on the spot.
+Counselling is available through other campus services during the day, but because the clinic is offered through the Canadian Mental Health Association (CMHA), it offers later hours and a guarantee that students will be able to see someone on the spot.

-"We don't want students to walk away without getting support," said Lori Hassall, the director of crisis programs at the Canadian Mental Health Association's (CMHA) Middlesex branch.
+"We don't want students to walk away without getting support," said Lori Hassall, the director of crisis programs at the CMHA Middlesex branch.
 CMHA counsellors are staffing the clinic, which is funded through a three-year grant from the London Community Foundation.

 The new on-campus clinic follows the suicide of two students in the 2015-16 academic year.